 Better with Money

-Most economists are quick to tell you that finance and economics are not the same field of study — but usually, economics is whizzes at personal finance.
+Most economists are quick to tell you that finance and economics are not the same fields of study — but usually, economics is whizzed at personal finance.
 This is because economists have an intimate understanding of the market, which allows them to buy, sell, and save at exactly the right times.

 Moreover, economists are abundantly concerned with practicality, which is the guiding force behind good personal finance.
 In economics, the ideal person (dubbed homo economicus) is rational and self-interested, which means s/he only makes decisions that are clearly beneficial and profitable.
 By studying economics, you can learn what type of expenditures are safe and which are reckless.